"Jaan radiates inspiration, seriousness and a natural musicianship"

 In parallel with his conducting activities Jaan is an active chamber musician, performing regularly as a member of Frielinghaus Ensemble (Germany), Piano trio TEOS (Finland-Estonia) as well as guest artist at various festivals.

-Coming from family of musicians, he has been involved with music from a very early age.
-In addition to piano, his wide musical background also includes extensive studies in trumpet playing.
+Coming from a family of musicians, he has been involved with music from a very early age.
+In addition to piano, his wide musical background also includes extensive studies in trumpet playing under the guidance of his father.
 Having excelled in both instruments, Jaan is a laureate of over 20 competition in Estonia, Latvia, Russia and Germany, including 1st prices at Steinway&Sons Piano Competition for Young Pianists and the Estonian National Competition for Wind Instruments.